public abstract interface Response

 Interface to response generated from a CustomTag.
 This interface includes methods for writing output, generating queries, and setting variables in the calling page.

 Adds a query to the calling template.
 The query can be accessed by CFML tags in the template.
-After calling addQuery,
+After calling addQuery, the query is empty (it has 0 rows).
+To populate the query with data, call the Query member functions addRow and setData.

 Returns the Query that was added to the template.